brongulus/brongulus.github.io/content/notes/20241108T095209--docker-k8s-training__k8s_sap.md

 ## Kubernetes {#h:06603D16-4A5E-4AC0-8A9C-8C7F5EE20433}

-Kubernetes makes the core design decision that all configuration is declarative, and that all configuration is implemented by way of “operators” which function as control loops: They continually compare the desired configuration with the state of reality, and then attempt to take actions to bring reality in line with the desired state. ([Ref](https://buttondown.com/nelhage/archive/two-reasons-kubernetes-is-so-complex))
+Kubernetes makes the core design decision that all configuration is declarative, and that all configuration is implemented by way of “operators” which function as control loops: They continually compare the desired configuration with the state of reality, and then attempt to take actions to bring reality in line with the desired state. ([Ref](https://buttondown.com/nelhage/archive/two-reasons-kubernetes-is-so-complex), [A nice introductory comic](https://cloud.google.com/kubernetes-engine/kubernetes-comic))

 Kubernetes is just a container orchestrator.
 The central part remains our image, which contains the application we want to run.
 In the end Kubernetes runs lots and lots of containers – however in a smart way.